Munster eventually find a way past Exeter to secure their passage

 Of the two, Munster were the more tense.
 Peter O’Mahony, twice, and Conor Murray knocked on untypically, while Keith Earls (twice) and Mike Haley, lost the ball in contact.
 Hence, the home side struggled to build any continuity or pressure save for isolated moments through their scrum or Murray’s box kicking.

-Though they had more pressure and entry points in Exeter territory, errors continued to undermine them.
+Though they had more pressure and entry points in Exeter territory, errors continued to undermine them in the second half and they finished the game as they had done for much of the night; defending as if for their lives.

+CJ Stander led the way with 21 tackles, followed by Jean Kleyn on 18, David Kilcoyne on 17 and O’Mahony on 15, but it was the collective will as much as anything.
+The game featured one line break apiece

 Limerick had been buzzing all day.
 As ever on these epic occasions, it seemed everyone in the 26,267 crowd were seated well before the warm-up.
 Stand Up and Fight was sung with gusto.
 The chants of ‘Mun-ster, Mun-ster’ drowned out attempted Indian chants from the thousands of Chiefs in Thomond Park.
 The decibel levels were up tenfold.
 And this was all before kick-off.